-As demonstrated in the graphs above and Figure 38 below, the calculated capacities within the berths and yards fluctuate over time with trade and vessel mixes.
+As demonstrated in the graphs above and Figure 41 below, the calculated capacities within the berths and yards fluctuate over time with trade and vessel mixes.

-The optimum terminal capacities are as presented in Figures 29, 32 and 35 across five (5) year increments.
+The optimum terminal capacities are as presented in Figures 36 to 40 across five (5) year increments.
 It is noted that the point at which the peak optimum capacity is reached depends on both the future fleet profile and crane deployment.